Want the best of VICE News straight to your inbox? Sign up here.

 Anti-5G protesters have attacked cell tower sites in Holland, New Zealand and Ireland as conspiracy theories linking the next-generation communication technology to the coronavirus pandemic continue to spread online and in the media.

-The attacks on cell phone towers, which began in the U.K. last week, are undermining critical communication networks at a time when they're needed more than ever to deal with the pandemic.
+The attacks on cell phone towers, which began in the U.K. last week, are undermining critical communication networks at a time when they are needed more than ever to deal with the coronavirus pandemic.

 In the Netherlands on Monday night, two more 5G cell phone towers were set on fire, bringing the total number of attacks since Friday to nine.

 “The availability of a reliable digital infrastructure is essential.
 The connections are desperately needed for hospitals and care homes… and then there are those who deliberately set radio masts on fire.
 Incomprehensible and unacceptable,” Rob Bongelaar, director of The Monet Foundation, an association that oversees the placement of cell towers, told Dutch newspaper De Telegraaf.

 Bongelaar also revealed that words "Fuck 5G” were sprayed on the transmission box at one of the attack sites.
 A similar phrase can be heard in a video posted by people who set fire to sites in the U.K. last week.

 There has been a strong anti-5G protest movement in Holland for some time, and the current wave of conspiracy theories linking the technology to the spread of coronavirus has been traced back to an article published on a regional Dutch website that cited a doctor making the connection.

 In Ireland, protesters set two two cell phone tower sites in the northwest of the country on fire on Sunday.
 While the sites were originally reported as 5G towers, a spokesperson for the company who owns them, Eir, has since confirmed they were, in fact, 4G towers.